OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 OpenCAL statements are characterized by a prefix and a suffix.
 All the data types have the `CAL` prefix, and an optional suffix that identifies the CA dimension (e.g. 2D for a two-dimensional model) and the basic type.
-For instance, in the case of the Life’s `Q` substate, the 2Di suffix of the `CALSubstate2Di` type specifies that it is a two-dimensional substate in which each element is of integer type.
+For instance, in the case of the Lifeâ€™s `Q` substate, the 2Di suffix of the `CALSubstate2Di` type specifies that it is a two-dimensional substate in which each element is of integer type.